Illinois Compiled Statutes

 all such reviews.

 The Commission shall assign no fewer than 3 arbitrators to each hearing site.
 The Commission shall establish a procedure to ensure that the arbitrators assigned to each hearing site are assigned cases on a random basis.
-No arbitrator shall hear cases in any county, other than Cook County, for more than 2 years in each 3-year term.
+No arbitrator shall hear cases in any county, other than Cook County, for more than 4 years consecutively.